divanshurox/divanshurox/README.md

 **Stuff about me:**

 - 🔭 I’m currently working on something cool :wink:;
-- 🌱 I’m currently learning RN-Reanimated, Typescript
+- 🌱 I’m currently upskilling on Go lang.
-- 👯 I’m looking to collaborate on React Native and React JS
+- 👯 I’m looking to collaborate on Java, Go lang or anything cool.
 - 🤔 I’m looking for help with Competitive Programming
-- 💬 Ask me anything about Photography📷 or Web and App Development! 📱
+- 💬 Ask me anything about Photography📷 or Tech! 📱
-- 📫 How to reach me: divanshuagarwal2001@gmail.com
+- 📫 How to reach me: divanshu.agarwal1@gmail.com
 - ⚡ Fun fact: My joke's loading, probably I didnt start the server.😂